ubsicap/usfm/sty/README.md

 **Example:** `\StyleType Character`
 **Description:** Must contain one of the following values:
 * `Paragraph`: Marker starts beginning of a new paragraph.
 May contain embedded note or character styles.
-* `Character`: Marker applies to a string of characters.
+* `Character`: Marker applies to a span of characters within a paragraph or note.
 * `Note`: Marker starts an embedded note

 **Property:** `\Smallcaps`